 2. Lose the Jewelry

 If you care for older kids, jewelry may not be an issue, but babies especially, cannot keep their hands off shiny, pendulous objects.
 Babies and toddlers can easily (and will likely) break necklaces, dangly earrings, and beaded bracelets by pulling on them using their surprising strength.
 If the jewelry has small pieces, it can also be a choking hazard.
-It’s best to wear teething jewelry, banded bracelets or stud earrings only to avoid losing your favorite statement pieces.
+If you must wear jewelry, it’s best to wear teething necklaces, banded bracelets or stud earrings only to avoid losing your favorite statement pieces.

 3. Dress Modestly